noahfraiture/gold/README.md

 ## Known Issues:

 *len* function: The compiler accepts any type, but the VM will catch errors.
-*++x--*: Unsupported (and unnecessary, who want to do that ?).
+*++x--*: Unsupported (and unnecessary, who wants to do that ?).

 ## Usage
 Given that this language is built on Go, you can easily initiate the REPL by running `go run main.go`.
 To compile a file named test.gold, use the command `go run main.go` compile test.
-This will generate a file named test.cold, which you can execute with `go run main.go run test`.
-Alternatively, you can simplify the installation of the language using go install (ensure that you add GOPATH to your PATH).
+This will generate a file called test.cold, which you can execute with `go run main.go run test`.
+Alternatively, you can simplify the language installation using go install (ensure that you add GOPATH to your PATH).